-They have been extraordinarily successful in spreading.
-This is partly because different nests of the introduced Argentine Ant seldom attack or compete with each other.
+They have been extraordinarily successful in spreading partly because different nests of the introduced Argentine Ant seldom attack or compete with each other.
 This is completely unlike most other species of ant.
-In their introduced range, their genetic makeup is extremely uniform.
-This means that individuals from one nest can mingle in a neighboring nest without being attacked.
-Thus, in most of their introduced range, they form super colonies.

 These super colonies have an extraordinary social organization.
-Individuals actually mix freely among physically separated nests.
-This type of social organization is a key attribute responsible for the ecological domination of these extraordinary insects.
+In fact, individuals actually mix freely among physically separated nests.
+Certainly, this type of social organization is a key attribute responsible for the ecological domination of these amazing insects.